 Requesting a Site

 Faculty and staff can request a team site via http://help.smu.edu.
 All team sites will be placed under the requestor's major department in the overall site structure.
 (For example: inside.smu.edu/oit/teams...).
 Sites are not restricted by organizational affiliation though.
-So the site owner is free to assign permissions to faculty and staff members outside of their department as needed.
+So the site owner is free to assign permissions to faculty, staff and student members outside of their department as needed.

 Frequently Asked Questions